-Letter 1 application a May 1854 Name of Rur 114/ 1001 Area applied To His Excellency Charles Joseph Latrobe Esquire Application .
-Lieut.
-Governor Area granted of Victoria Approval Da Amount: The Humble Petition of Wm Turner Payment Da Licensed occupant of Crown Lands • in the County of Evylin The nan Humbly sheweth Ck " but this That your petitioner having name of the been a licensed occupant of Crown run" (accor Lands for several years applied about unclear if of Three years ago under the pre-emptive uncical II right for permission to purchase (160) On hundred and sixty acres of land for a homestead which application had been about 12 months ago but of which permission your petitioner has never received any To the Honord official information that your petitioner The Colonie having repeately applied to the Post Sir Office Melbourne was assured by the The hu Post Master General that no official William Turne communication for him had reached your petitione that office that your petitioner pay into office applied to the Hon the Colonial £160 for One Secretary, who gave your petitioner an Land (granted order addressed to the Hon. the Colonial at Cohanwarr Treasurer, directing that officer to receive (known by the the amount for said land that your & which your petitioner being compelled to return home made applicat to his family, placed the requisite funds petitioner has in the hands of his agent, who neglected Grant in conse to present the money at the proper being decided time that your petitioner on returning and as there is to Melbourne, was exceedingly distressed land fit for Ag to find, that this neglect had occurred your petitione that you petitioner then personally tendered the money, but was informed having borrow that it could not be received without to pay for the of not being a the special permission of Your Excellency been able to p That your petitioner is married, has the money was a large family & is poorly of but limited is now pending means, & is compelled to cast up the recovery of sa whole of his possessions from home.
-Your peti Your petitioner therefore beg that you w humbly prays that your Excellency will be the said sum o pleased to take the matter into your in the ruin of y favourable consideration, and grants per consisting of r mission to your petitioner to pay the entirely depen money into the Treasury for the said land And your money into the Treasury for the said land And your petitioner, as in duty bound I will ever pray
+To His Excellency Charles Joseph Latrobe Esquire Lieut.
+Governor of Victoria

+The Humble Petition of Wm Turner Licensed occupant of Crown Lands in the County of Evylin Humbly sheweth

+That your petitioner having been a licensed occupant of Crown Lands for several years applied about of Three years ago under the pre-emptive right for permission to purchase (160) On hundred and sixty acres of land for a homestead which application had been about 12 months ago but of which permission your petitioner has never received any official information that your petitioner having repeately applied to the Post Office Melbourne was assured by the Post Master General that no official communication for him had reached that office that your petitioner applied to the Hon the Colonial Secretary, who gave your petitioner an order addressed to the Hon. the Colonial Treasurer, directing that officer to receive the amount for said land that your petitioner being compelled to return home to his family, placed the requisite funds in the hands of his agent, who neglected to present the money at the proper time that your petitioner on returning to Melbourne, was exceedingly distressed to find, that this neglect had occurred that you petitioner then personally tendered the money, but was informed that it could not be received without the special permission of Your Excellency

+That your petitioner is married, has a large family & is poorly of but limited means, & is compelled to cast up the whole of his possessions from home.
+Your petitioner therefore humbly prays that your Excellency will be pleased to take the matter into your favourable consideration, and grants per mission to your petitioner to pay the money into the Treasury for the said land

+And your petitioner, as in duty bound I will ever pray